bakame-php/http-structured-fields/docs/item.md

 - The second optional member, on index `1`, **MUST** be an iterable construct containing tuples of key-value pairs;

-Once instantiated, accessing `Item` properties is done via two (2) readonly properties:
+Once instantiated, accessing `Item` properties is done via:

-- `Item::value` which returns the instance underlying value
+- the method `Item::value` which returns the instance underlying value fully decoded;
-- `Item::parameters` which returns the parameters associated to the `Item` as a distinct `Parameters` object
+- the readonly property `Item::parameters` which returns the parameters associated to the `Item` as a distinct `Parameters` object

-And on method called `Item::decodedValue()` which returns the underlying value fully decoded.

 ```php
 use Bakame\Http\StructuredFields;